AETHERWING eMOTORSPORTS // OPS

 10.5 Sleep & Availability

-For 24-hour events, drivers must be awake and in Discord voice chat 30 minutes prior to their scheduled stint.
-Oversleeping your shift is considered a Major Infraction (See Section 6.2).
+For endurance events, drivers must be awake and ready before their scheduled stint.
+Oversleeping a stint is a serious issue.

 11. Roblox RoRacing